doanthuanthanh88/testapi6/guide/doc_sequence/README.md

     # configFile: ./mermaid.json            # JSON config file for mermaid
     # cssFile: ./mermaid.css                # CSS file for the page
     # puppeteerConfigFile: ./pup.json       # JSON configuration file for puppeteer
+    # showEventDetails: false               # Show all of events in overview diagram
+    # showRequestDetails: false             # Show all of requests in overview diagram
     # fileTypes:                            # Config handle for each file types
     #   js:
     #     excludes: ['node_modules', 'dist'],